Jzukas125/Obsidian-Notes/CyberSecruity/TryHackMe/SOC Level 1/Zeek.md

 <h3> Zeek Outputs </h3>
 Zeek provides 50+ log files under seven different categories, which are helpful in various areas such as traffic monitoring, intrusion detection, threat hunting, and web analytics.
 Logs will be covered later on.
 Zeek automatically begins traffic investigation or on a pcap or generating logs automatically.
-Once a pcap is proce
+Once a pcap is processed with Zeek, it will create logs in the working directory.
+If zeek is run as a service, logs will be located in the default log path.
+The default log path for Zeek is /opt/zeek/logs